Payline Mobile Review

 Here’s what you’ll find in the mPOS app, feature-wise:

-- Accept EMV, NFC, and Magstripe Payments: Payline has a basic reader that’s free with the Spark Plan and an all-in-one reader that’s free with the Surge plan.
+- Accept EMV, NFC, and Magstripe Payments: Payline has a basic reader that’s free with the Start Plan and an all-in-one reader that’s free with the Surge plan.

 - Accept Cash: The app supports cash recording and shows the change due.

 - Accept International Cards: You can process cards from another country at actual interchange rates — just be aware that international cards have a higher interchange.

 - Full and Partial Refunds: Payline Mobile lets you issue both full and partial refunds from within the app.
 You can also visit the transaction history to see other details and resend or reprint receipts.